 It was in that latter agricultural station that he is best known to us today: returning to Yorkshire in 1807, Marsden brought with him 165lb of wool, which was received enthusiastically by English manufacturers cut off from their usual supply of Merino wool by conflict on the European continent.
 Marsden visited King George III, wearing a suit made from the Australian wool; so impressed was the monarch by this display of sartorial elegance that he presented Marsden with five Spanish sheep from the Royal flock.
 These sheep, transported back to Parramatta, were the ancestors of an extensive flock of fine-woolled Australian sheep.

 In 1814, Marsden visited New Zealand for the first time, along with six Maori chiefs who had been staying with him.
 There, he delivered the first Christian sermon on New Zealand soil (fittingly, on Christmas Day); an occasion that was commemorated in 1907 with the erection of a magnificent cross on that same spot.
 Marsden was to make six further missionary visits to New Zealand before dying in Sydney, aged 74.
-A full-length biography of this pioneering individual is available from our Information and Research department.
+A full-length biography of this pioneering individual is available from our Local and Family History department for reference use.

 These do much to flesh out the story of the Farsley man after he left the West Riding and are an invaluable addition to our stock.
 Of particular note are copies of maps showing the exact locations Marsden settled in; a detailed Marsden genealogy; a transcript of his last will and testament; and full colour photographs of the Marsden Cross in New Zealand and Marsden’s farm ‘Mamre’ in New South Wales.
 We cannot thank Bob and Lorraine enough for this very thoughtful bequest.